marschall-lab/hrfs/README.md

-# Template Switch Founder Set
+# Founder sets under allelic and non-allelic homologous recombination

-Analysis of the set of founder sequences under the template switch model
+Analysis of the set of founder sequences under a homologous recombination model

 ## Requirements